cubanmakers/OpenLung/concepts/conceptProposalProcess.md

 | Controller Housing | housing-concept-x | Controller Housing |
 | Humidification Hardware | humidifier-concept-x | Humidification Hardware |
 | Sensor Layout and Specifications | arduino-sensor-concept-x | Sensor Hardware |

+## Updating to New Concepts:
+As this is a team effort, team leaders are expected to take note of the status of existing concepts, as well as talk with Project Management about what they can be doing.
+When you make an update to your concept, if it is a replacement of the old concept, please push the old one to the _retired-concepts directory, and name the new concept with the new concept number (x+1).
+Also, be sure to update the readme on the new version with the information required in the README by Project Management.
+This helps everyone to stay in the same train of thought and allows us to better support you and update the community.

+## Required fields for Readmes can be found in [empty_readme.md](concepts/empty_readme.md)